Biden: If You Can’t Choose Me Over Trump, ‘you Ain’t Black’

 He then added: “If you’ve got a problem figuring out whether you’re for me or for Trump, then you ain’t black.”

-Black voters helped resurrect Biden’s campaign in this year's primaries with a second place finish in the Nevada caucuses and a resounding win in the South Carolina primary after he’d started with embarrassing finishes in overwhelmingly white Iowa and New Hampshire.
+South Carolina Sen. Tim Scott, a Trump supporter and the Senate's sole black Republican, said he was “shocked and surprised” by Biden's remark.

-Older black voters especially sided with Biden over a wide Democratic field that included several black candidates, including Kamala Harris.
-The California senator is believed to be a contender for the vice-presidential nomination.
-Other prominent black women mentioned include Georgia voting rights advocate Stacey Abrams, Atlanta Mayor Keisha Lance Bottoms, Florida Rep. Val Demings, Ohio Rep. Marcia Fudge and Susan Rice, Obama's former U.S. ambassador to the U.N.
+“I thought to myself, as an African American, been black for 54 years, I was struck by the condescension and the arrogance in his comments," Scott said in a conference call quickly arranged by the Trump campaign.
+"I could not believe my ears that he would stoop so low to tell folks what they should do, how they should think, and what it means to be black.”

-Symone Sanders, a senior adviser to Biden, said his parting comment in Friday's interview was “made in jest."
+Symone Sanders, a Biden senior adviser who is also black, said his comment in Friday’s interview was “made in jest.”

 “Let’s be clear about what the VP was saying,” Sanders tweeted.
 “He was making the distinction that he would put his record with the African American community up against Trump’s any day.
 Period.”